SPEECHCOG/CDI_lextest/README.md

 ## Word separability test for words in CDI words and gestures (short form; North American English).

-#### Getting started
+## Getting started

-* Run your model on the audio files and extract embeddings as corresponding .txt files into `/path_to/extracted/embeddings/`.
+* Run your model on the audio files at `CDI_synth/` and extract embeddings as corresponding .txt files into `/path_to/extracted/embeddings/`.
 Embeddings can be one embedding per .wav or frame-level embeddings.

 One embedding per wav: each .txt file should have one vector on the first row, float values separated by white spaces.
 Frame-level embeddings per wav: each .txt file should have one frame per row, embedding values as floats separated by white spaces.